Deploy

 directory of the getting-started repository.

-The from_agent example demonstrates how to use the SDK in production by loading a concrete config from the Miru agent.
+The from_agent example demonstrates how to use the SDK in production by loading a config instance from the Miru agent.

-As before, the example simply reads in a concrete config from the agent and lists the parameters inside.
+As before, the example simply reads in a config instance from the agent and lists the parameters inside.
 You should see the following output:

 For more information on the Miru C++ SDK, visit the SDK Reference documentation.
 In depth SDK usage examples can be found in the official C++ SDK repository.